Dynatrace/ace-box/user-skel/ansible_collections/ace_box/ace_box/roles/argocd/README.md

 ...
 ```

-With repo, you want to set:
+With a repo layout like, you want to set:

 ```
 argocd_gitlab_generator_owner: "sandbox"